Intent-Based Bridging for Seamless UX with Across on Gelato RaaS

 Across exclusively uses canonical or native assets.
 This approach is a huge way Across reduces risk, as users always receive native tokens rather than wrapped or synthetic versions.

-When a user bridges 1 ETH from Ethereum to Base via Across, they receive 1 ETH on Base—not a wrapped representation thereof.
+When a user bridges 1 ETH from Ethereum to Base via Across, they receive 1 ETH on Base — not a wrapped representation.
 Canonical asset maximalism eliminates entire classes of security risks associated with representative tokens, which have been at the center of most major bridge hacks.

 It's important to understand that while users rely on solvers to deliver their funds promptly, they also have safeguards through UMA's optimistic oracle and the ZK proof system that can resolve disputes if a solver fails to deliver.
-It has to be stated, therefore, that whilst in transit the users’ assets are secured by Across’s dual-verification crosschain mechanism, and not the L2 canonical bridge security.
-However, once users receive their canonical assets on the destination chain, they enjoy the full security of that chain's canonical token.
-There's no ongoing vulnerability from holding a wrapped asset that could be compromised through bridge exploits after the cross-chain transfer is complete, as would be the case for LayerZero OFTs, for instance.
+Whilst in transit, the users’ assets are secured by Across’s dual-verification crosschain mechanism, not the L2 canonical bridge.
+Once users receive their canonical assets on the destination chain, they enjoy the full security of that chain's token.
+There's no ongoing vulnerability from holding a wrapped asset that could be compromised later, as would be the case for LayerZero OFTs, for instance.

 ERC-7683: Standardizing Crosschain Intents

-Without standardization, if each protocol had its own intents implementation, it would lead to fragmentation, centralization risks, and delays due to the limited number of solvers serving each isolated protocol.
-ERC-7683 enables solvers to be protocol-agnostic.
-ERC-7683 standardizes how crosschain intents are expressed and executed, defining two key components:
+Without standardization, each protocol would risk creating its own isolated implementation, leading to fragmentation and centralization risks.
+ERC-7683 enables solvers to be protocol-agnostic by standardizing how crosschain intents are expressed and executed, defining two key components:

 Major Integrations and Ecosystem Impact